Little Zaches called Cinnabar: Plot summary

 Balthazar's desperation eventually brings him to Prosper Alpanus, himself a mage who survived Paphnutius's reforms.
 After some research, the mage manages to determine the truth.
 Rosabelvelde arrives at his house, where they have a brief duel before the mage manages to destroy the comb with which she periodically reinforced the magic, contained in three fiery hairs upon the dwarf's head.
 During the celebration of Zinnober's betrothal to Candida, Balthazar, as instructed by Alpanus, manages to destroy the hairs.
 With the illusion gone, now mistaken for an alraun by some and a monkey by others, Zinnober flees into his house where he ends drowning in a chamber pot with sewage.

-Due to Alpanus' magic, people still perceive the dead Zaches as smart and handsome, allowing him to be buried with honor.
+Due to Alpanus's magic, people still perceive the dead Zaches as smart and handsome, allowing him to be buried with honor.
 Barsanuph meets Liese, now an onion seller.
 He likes her onions so much he makes her the royal supplier, finally allowing her and her husband to live in comfort.

 Balthazar and Candida get married.
 Alpanus departs the principality due to business with some old friends, leaving his estate and other property to the couple.